-Independence is defined as making decisions for one's self and acting on the basis of one's own thought processes, judgment, and decision making.
+Independence.
+Independence is defined as making decisions for one's self and acting on the basis of one's own thought processes, judgment, and decision-making.
 Part of the developmental process for adolescents is to learn to work out one's own problems independently.
 With increasing cognitive and intuitive abilities, adolescents begin to face new responsibilities and to enjoy independent thoughts and actions.
-Adolescents begin to have thoughts and fantasies about their future and adult life (i.e., college or job training, work, and marriage).
+Adolescents begin to have thoughts and fantasies about their future and adult life (for example, college or job training, work, and marriage).

 The amount of time spent with friends increases during the course of adolescence.
 Most often, teenagers enjoy the time they spend with their friends more than other activities.
 They report feeling more understood and accepted by their friends.
 Less and less time is spent with parents and other family members.